clooney/usps-tracking-api/webhook.md

 Each webhook notification includes a header with a digital signature.
 This signature, a base64-encoded HMAC, is generated using the sha256 algorithm with the webhook request body and your account's webhook secret.

 ### How to compute HMAC signature
-* Get the Webhook Secret.
+Step 1: Get the Webhook Secret.

 ~~~
 2e55b9a3-4dd1-4416-9897-c4bd1e3d738f